zacboz/node-assessment/README.md

 3. Get All Admin Users.
 ..*Write a function called getAdmins which will return an array of all users with a type of 'admin'.
 Return null if none are found.
 4. Get All Non Admin Users (regular users)
-..*Write a function called getNonAdmins which will return an array of all users who do not have a type of 'admin'.
+..*Write a function called getNonAdmins which will return an array of all users who have a type of 'user'.
 Return null if none are found.
 5. Get All users with a specified favorite.
 ..*The function getUsersByFavorite will take in a string, favorite, and use it to return all users with that favorite in their favorites array.
 If none are found, return null.
 6. Get all users with age under given age.